zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 Coming up with appropriate definitions for your classes and declaration for your functions is often times lion's share of the battle, but there are still things in implementation to watch out for.

-### Postpone variable definitions as long as possible
+### Item 26.
+Postpone variable definitions as long as possible

 Unused variables come with the cost of ctors and dtors.
 Like this function
 ```cpp